Misairuzame/taskflaw/README.md

 1. Open your terminal and cd to the folder where you want the software to be installed
 2. (Assuming you have git installed) Execute the following command: <br/>
 `git clone git@github.com:tonimobin/cyber-security-base-2022.git`
-3. (Assuming you have Django & Python installed) cd to the project folder and start the server with the following command: <br/>
+3. (Assuming you have Django & Python installed) cd to the project folder and  proceed to folder `noteproject/`
+4. Start the server with the following command: <br/>
-`python manage.py runserver`
+`python3 manage.py runserver`
-4. Go to 'localhost:8000' in your browser and the application should be running.
+4. Go to 'localhost:8000' in your browser and the application should be running (make sure other applications aren't running on port 8000)
+5. Feel free to create a new user and some notes or use an existing user (Username: Joe, Password: JoePassword)
-5. If you run into any issues, refer to the [Installation guide](https://cybersecuritybase.mooc.fi/installation-guide) - I've tried to explain the problems in such manner that running the project is not 100% required, in case you are not able to get it running.
+6. If you run into any issues, refer to the [Installation guide](https://cybersecuritybase.mooc.fi/installation-guide) - I've tried to explain the problems in such manner that running the project is not 100% required, in case you are not able to get it running.

 ## Flaw 1: A03:2017 - Sensitive Data Exposure